jasonjgeiger/theplan/career/iteration-1.md

-# Skill focus
-- Development
-- Business

 # Goals
 - More design, less marketing
 - More alignment with development
 - Influence the business
+- Learn
+  - Development
+  - Business

 # Tasks